Vasuji/CARND-traffic-sign-classifier/writeup-template.md

 To train the model, I used the following:

-1. type of optimizer: AdamOptimizer
+1. Type of optimizer: AdamOptimizer

-I utilized the AdamOptimizer from within TensorFLow to optimize, which seemed to do better than a regular Gradient Descent Optimizer.
+I utilized the AdamOptimizer from within TensorFLow to optimize because it seemed to do better than a regular Gradient Descent Optimizer.
 It is in 17th cell of the ipython notebook.

 ```
 logits = LeNet(x)